fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 the MDD, and the KMF.
 The behavior of each entity is described in (#tunneling-procedures).

-The KMF is a logical function whose location is not dictated by this document.
-The KMF might be co-resident with an enterprise key management server, reside in one of the endpoints participating in the conference, or exist elsewhere.
-What is important is that the KMF does not allow the MDD to gain access to the E2E key material.
+The KMF is a logical function that might might be co-resident with a key management server operated by an enterprise, reside in one of the endpoints participating in the conference, or elsewhere that is trusted with E2E key material.
+This document does preclude any location, it only requires that the KMF does not allow the MDD to gain access to the E2E key material by following the operations defined.

 # Example Message Flows